Nitrolaunch/nitrolaunch/docs/guide/cli/packages.md

 Packages are referred to using their ID, which is always lowercase.
 To find the packages you want, use the `nitro package browse` command to search through and get information about the packages you want to install.

 ## 3. Adding packages to an instance
-To add a package to an instance or profile, simply edit your configuration and add the package want to the `packages` field of that instance or profile.
+To add a package to an instance or template, simply edit your configuration and add the package want to the `packages` field of that instance or template.

 Example:
 ```